mraigosa/Austin_311_analysis/README.md

 ### Rough Breakdown of Tasks -

   Phase 1 - Find the concens of citizens in the City of Austin.
-Map calls by zipcode.
+Access complaints by zipcode and by time of year.

   Phase 2 - Do concerns vary by social/economic demographics?
-Mer

   Phase 3 -